-The Sunset Act tasks staff with considering the extent to which an agency's programs overlap or duplicate those of other agencies.
-Because practitioners under various boards can supervise NCTs and these boards each have authority to charge fees for the same function, NCT registration presents such overlap and duplication.
-Allowing consumers and employers to verify that a technician is in compliance with the law and has successfully completed training is the purpose of the main NCT registry for which the MRT board is now responsible.
+The Sunset Act tasks staff with considering the extent to which an agency's programs overlap or duplicate those of other agencies.4 Because practitioners

+The disjointed, piecemeal LMRT regulation complicates the board's ability to detect and take enforcement action on violations. under various boards can supervise NCTs and these boards each have authority to charge fees for the same function, NCT registration presents such overlap and duplication.5 Allowing consumers and employers to verify that a technician is in compliance with the law and has successfully completed training is the purpose of the main NCT registry for which the MRT board is now responsible.
 The registries maintained by the medical, chiropractic, and podiatry boards, on the other hand, simply identify the licensee who will supervise the NCT.
 These agencies require applicants to submit much of the same documentation, remain in compliance with the requirements of the main registry, and pay a fee, reflected in the chart, NCT Fees Paid to Supervising Boards.
 These fees are in addition to \$60 an applicant to the NCT registry must pay and \$56 a registrant must pay to renew biennially.